Yes, but what time is it?

 Earth’s shortest day: 24 hours minus 21 seconds, on 17 September.

-We need to pick one moment in time and give it a name.
-Every other moment in time will then have a name, because all we need to do is count how many hours there are between that moment and our chosen “master moment”.
+All we need to do is pick one moment in time and give it a name.
+Every other moment in time will then acquire a name as well, because all we need to do is count how many hours there are between that moment and our chosen “master moment”.

 One of the aims of clock time is that 12pm should be near noon.
-After all, we do say “12 noon”.
-Of course 12pm can’t always be noon because the time from one noon to the next is practically never 24 hours exactly.
+After all, we do talk about “12 noon”.
+We know now that 12pm can’t always be noon because the time from one noon to the next is practically never 24 hours exactly.
 But all the same, “12 noon” is an aim worth pursuing.

 The following examples come from detailed calculations which I haven’t shown you, so don’t worry about where the numbers come from, just look at the general idea:

-In the first example, the average time of noon is about a quarter of an hour after 12pm, by the clock.
+In the first example, as you go through the year the average time of noon is about a quarter of an hour after 12pm, by the clock.

 In the second example, the average time of noon is about a quarter of an hour before 12pm, by the clock.

-So what about picking a definition of “12pm” that is half way between these two?
-Then, if we picked it carefully, the average (or “mean”) time of noon could be exactly 12pm.
+So what about picking a definition of “12pm” that is more or less half way between these two?
+If we picked it carefully, we could make the average (or “mean”) time of noon over the course of the year exactly 12pm.
 The clock would still practically never be right, compared to the sun, but it would be as little wrong as it could be, and on average, over the course of a year, it would be neither fast or slow.

 That is the definition of “mean time” and it is how Greenwich Mean Time was designed.